 The burden of treatment for the vast array of communication disorders that affect one in every six Americans today falls as much on the educational community as it does on the medical community - frequently, on both.
-In the majority of graduate programs in speech-language pathology offered throughout this country, this poses a vexing challenge to students: whether to pursue training in educational speech-language pathology or medical speech-language pathology.
-But at the MGH Institute, our students don't face that challenge.
+In the majority of graduate speech-language pathology programs this poses a challenge: whether to pursue a graduate degree with a focus on educational or medical speech-language pathology.
+At the MGH Institute, students don't face that challenge.

-Recognizing the need for a broader range of training than is traditionally given, we have developed a master's program that places dual emphasis on both educational and medical speech-language pathology training.
-As a result, our students acquire the knowledge and skills needed to diagnose and treat the full range of developmental and acquired communication disorders in both (not either) medical and educational settings - including settings as diverse as acute care hospitals, public and private school systems, rehabilitation facilities, long-term health care facilities, community health clinics, and special education schools.
+Our Communication Sciences and Disorders master's program provides dual emphasis on both educational and medical speech-language pathology.
+As a result, students acquire the knowledge and skills needed to diagnose and treat the full range of developmental and acquired communication disorders in both (not either) medical and educational settings as diverse as: acute care hospitals, public and private school systems, rehabilitation facilities, long-term health care facilities, community health clinics, and special education schools.

-Comprehensive and innovative in both its content and educational approach, our master's program integrates an intensive study of written language disorders along with the traditional study of spoken language disorders emphasized in most graduate speech-language pathology programs.
-It also offers training for a variety of certification eligibility options that include:
+Comprehensive and innovative in both its content and instructional approach, our graduate speech-language pathology program integrates an intensive study of written language disorders along with the traditional study of spoken language disorders emphasized in most graduate speech-language pathology programs.
+It also offers certification eligibility options that include: